McHaillet/micrograph-modeller/README.md

 I assume you have miniconda3 installed.

 First create an environment with cupy in case you want to use the GPU acceleration.
 Conda will also automatically install a CUDA toolkit version compatible with cupy in this environment.
-You can also specify more recent versions of cupy, but just keep in mind everything has been developed with 10.6.
+You can specify more recent versions of cupy, but just keep in mind everything has been developed with 10.6.

 ```commandline